DFM-VLA: Iterative Action Refinement for Robot Manipulation via Discrete Flow Matching: Experiments

+\textbf{Results.} We compare \method~against representative methods from three action-generation paradigms for real-world manipulation: the autoregressive baseline $\pi_0$-FAST, the discrete diffusion baseline Dream-VLA, and the continuous flow-matching baseline $\pi_{0.5}$~\citep{intelligence2025pi_}.
+As shown in~\Cref{tab:real_world_results},~\method~w/o embed achieves an average success rate of 68.3\%.
+In comparison, the embedding-guided \method~improves the average by 5.0 percentage points to 73.3\%, outperforming the strongest baseline, $\pi_{0.5}$, by 2.5 percentage points.
+In particular,~\method~achieves the highest success rates on \textit{Place Veg. to Pot (Object Variation)}, \textit{Pot Lift}, and \textit{Place Block to Plate (Height Variation)}, while remaining competitive with $\pi_{0.5}$ on the other tasks.
+This advantage on tasks requiring semantic understanding may stem from our discrete decoding formulation.
+By sharing the VLM's discrete output space, it can better leverage semantic priors inherited from pretraining.

-This result demonstrates that traditional discrete baselines (i.e., $\pi_0$-FAST and Dream-VLA) are weaker than the continuous diffusion baseline RDT because wrongly decoded action tokens cannot be refined, leading to error accumulation.
-In contrast, our method uses refined action guided by velocities over discrete action tokens to correct errors in time.
-Meanwhile, its unified discrete input-output space better preserves semantic understanding from autoregressive VLM backbones~\citep{liang2025discrete,wen2025dvla}, yielding the best overall performance.
+This result also demonstrates that traditional discrete baselines (i.e., $\pi_0$-FAST and Dream-VLA) are weaker than the continuous flow-matching baseline $\pi_{0.5}$ because wrongly decoded action tokens cannot be refined, leading to error accumulation.
+In contrast, our method uses action velocities over discrete action tokens to correct errors in time.
 These results further show that action refinement with discrete flow matching remains highly competitive and robust in real-world settings.